fdantasr/fdantasr/README.md

 Self-taught developer, computer science student from Brazil, committed to innovating great solutions to current problems.
 I specialize in digital design and development, but any activity that requires problem solving and creative thinking is where you'll find me.

-Currently studying computer science and working as a software engineer and founder of startup @<a href="https://github.com/dormiuapp">DormIU</a>, member/scholarship holder of the research group in Computational Numerical Modeling and Simulation at the Federal University of Mato Grosso (UFMT) and creating software for online sellers at <a href="Mirage Experience" ></a> in my spare time.
+Currently studying computer science and working as a software engineer and founder of startup @<a href="https://www.dormiu.co">www.dormiu.co</a> and member/scholarship holder of the research group in Computational Numerical Modeling and Simulation at the Federal University of Mato Grosso (UFMT).

 ```yaml
 frontend: react/nextjs, styled-components/tailwind